mojodojodev/mojodojo.dev/updates.md

 Updated to VuePress 2.0.0-beta.61

-Add redirects for new page structure and migrate to webpack to support it
+Add redirects for new page structure, to retain social media links